Nagsclimate/Nagsclimate.github.io/_pages/papers.md

 <br>

-## Seminars, workshops, and invited talks
+## Conference &  Seminars, workshops

 2025/10 | Second Course on Porting Code and Algorithms to GPUs . *University  of Bololgna, Bologna, Italy*. |